obber/distraction_free/README.md

     alias dfree='sudo ~/scripts/distraction_free.sh'

-which will allow you to run this instead:
+which will allow you to run this instead (after restarting the terminal or sourcing .bash_profile):

     dfree on